b-lukaszuk/BS_wJ_eng/contents/translation.md

 roughly translates into `map(:, [1, 4, 7], [3, 6, 9])` which yields
 `[1:3, 4:6, 7:9]`, i.e. a vector of `UnitRange{Int}`.
 A `UnitRange{Int}` is a
 range composed of `Int`s separated by one unit, so by 1, like in `4:6` (`[4, 5,
-6]` after expansion) mentioned above].
+6]` after expansion) mentioned above.
 Next, we map over those ranges and use each one of them (`r`) to get (`->`) a respective codon (`mRnaSeq[r]`).
 Then, we map over the `codons` to get respective amino acids (`getAA`).
 Finally, we move from left to right through the amiono acids (`aas`) vector and take its elements